-- (i) Use of going concern assumption; and - (ii) Impairment of investments in and loans to associates, and impairment and classification of amounts due from subsidiaries
+- (i) Use of going concern assumption; and - (ii) Impairment of investment in an associate DC Alliance Pte.
+Ltd. ("DC Alliance") and its subsidiaries ("DC Alliance Group")

 An update of the above matters is as follows:

 (i) Use of the going concern assumption